-Student athletes may choose to participate in two competitive sports\ during a single season.
+Student athletes may choose to participate in two competitive sports during a single season.
 Parents and students are strongly encouraged to consider the demands of participating in two competitive sports while maintaining academic achievement.
 The following steps need to be completed in order to participate in two or more sports during an athletic season:

 - Students must notify the head coaches for each sport of the intention to participate in two sports prior to the beginning of the season. - Students must indicate a priority sport at the time of notification to head coaches.
-The priority sport will take precedence in any scheduling conflicts. - Head coaches will meet prior to the first day of practice to develop practice schedules for shared athletes.
+The priority sport will take precedence in any scheduling conflicts. - Head coaches will meet prior to the first day of practice to develop practice schedules for shared athletes. - A student refusing to sign the dual sport agreement will not be allowed to participate in either sport, including practices, until such time they sign the agreement.